Nakishev/MarkaStandards/README.md

   - Functional: Able to build and run the containerized application without errors.
   - Efficient: Optimized for performance and image size.
   - Up-to-date: Regularly maintained to reflect the current state of the project.
+  - Health-aware and secure: Define a `HEALTHCHECK`; expose only required ports; run as non-root; drop unnecessary capabilities; prefer read-only filesystem where possible.

 2. Docker Compose File